NotJustAnna/Lin/README.md

 - Booleans, Null
 - Ints, Longs, Floats, Doubles, Chars
+    - **CAVEATS**:
-    - CAVEAT: Parsing needs to be improved but works
+        - Parsing needs to be improved but works
+        - Characters are somewhat sketchy
 - Strings
-    - CAVEATS:
+    - **CAVEATS**:
-        - Parsing needs to be improved
+        - Parsing needs to be improved but works
         - Raw strings and template strings not yet implemented
 - Variables
     - Vals, Vars, Destructuring variables